Register Now! Online International Roundtable on Indigenous Children's Voices & Rights - Sat 9 Aug, 2025

 As climate change remains a pressing concern for communities worldwide, Nico´s determination is a shining example of how individuals, regardless of their age, can make a profound impact in the fight for a more sustainable future.

-Child Authors engage with students in the Dominican Republic
+Child Authors Engage with Students in the Dominican Republic

 As part of their reading and writing class, the 6th grade class at Colegio Triumphare in Santo Domingo, Dominican Republic, read part of the VOFG book collection.
 Inspired by the books and the fact that the authors are young people just like them, they wrote their own book about the sustainable development issues that impact their country.
 They also invited VoFG child authors to connect with them online so they could discuss the books further.